top of page

 Grgur Ninski Statue

-6. The Waterfront (Riva)
+6. Split's Waterfront (Riva)

 A wide waterfront promenade runs along the southern section of Split's old town and in places along Diocletian's Palace.
 It is lined with shops, cafes and restaurants.
 It is a very pleasant area and there are plenty of places to sit, relax and people watch.
 There are public toilets at the eastern end.